earik87/time-trace-plotting-in-linlog-axis/README.md

 This project provides codes for plotting time-resolved data with linear-logarithmic axis in python.

+## About Scripts

+You will see in the repo that there are two scripts.

+This one `Plot_linlogtrace_fromdataframe.ipynb` can import from .csv file, whereas the other script `Plot_linlogtrace_frommatfile.ipynb` can import from .mat file.
+Except this, they are both doing the same thing.
+Choose one you like to work with.
+At the end of every script, there is a preview of plot.

 ## Introduction to the problem - Why Python?

 Time-resolved spectroscopy is a common method to reveal time-dependent events in nature.
 Depending on the method, time-axis may involve a very wide time-scale which is difficult to plot it linear.
 If it is plotted linear, then fast events will be invisible.
 If it is plotted logarithmic, then time-axis has to start from a value which is bigger than zero (0).
 In order to show all the time-scale in one axis, the plot has to be divided; fast time-scale would be plotted in linear, slow time-scale would be plotted in logarithmic.
 Initially a few softwares were used to solve this problem, then Python was selected among them due to its advantages over the others.